sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

      - If open debug, immediate model file will keep; or will remove after conversion done
    * - tolerance
      - N
-     - Minimum similarity tolerance to model transform
+     - Minimum Cosine and Euclidean similarity tolerance to model transform.
+0.99,0.99 by default.
    * - cache_skip
      - N
      - skip checking the correctness when generate same mlir and bmodel